Awesome life hacks by ANGRY ORANGE

 5. Take the product with you to the vet, so that they can see exactly to what your pet was exposed.

 6. You could find alternatives for essential oils that can be used safely around the house to eliminate bad smells and some are specifically designed to be used when you live with pets.
-Angry Orange offers various options of Pet Odor Eliminators or Enzyme Stain Removers that will keep your house smelling great and your pets safe and sound.
+Angry Orange offers various options of effective Pet Odor Eliminators and Enzyme Stain Removers that will keep your house smelling great and your pets safe and sound.

 1. This is the most important one!
 Don’t expose your fluffballs to any of these essential oils that are toxic for them: cinnamon, d-limonene, peppermint, pine, sweet birch, tea tree, wintergreen, ylang ylang, anise, clove, thyme, juniper, yarrow or lavender.